Creating Your Own Start Page

 You should keep the .vsix and .pkgdef files for deployment purposes.

 Alternatively, you can create a blank Start Page by creating a XAML file with the correct tag structure to be recognized by Visual Studio.
 You can then add markup and code-behind to get the desired appearance and functionality.
-For more information, see How to: Manually Create a Start Page.
+For more information, see Creating a Custom Start Page.

 Do not set the primary instance to run the custom Start Page until you verify that it does not crash.
 When you have tested your custom Start Page, you can apply it to your system by repeating the last three steps of this procedure in the primary instance of Visual Studio.